Jonathan Nichols (American football)

 Jonathan Nichols (born March 26, 1981) is an American former football placekicker who played college football for the Ole Miss Rebels, where he won the Lou Groza Award in 2003.

-Early years
+Early life

 Nichols was born in Greenwood, Mississippi, and attended Pillow Academy.

 College career

 Nichols played college football for the Ole Miss Rebels from 2001 to 2004.
 He was awarded with the Lou Groza Award and named to the All-American team in 2003.